bcgov/bcdc-devops/master/README.md

 2. If you've installed the bcgov vagrant before, please review the differences section at the bottom of this document.

+Note*: the ckan-init.sh can now run as a script, but might have some hidden issues

+        cd /apps/ckan/conf
+        sh ckan-init.sh

 ## Creating a Sysadmin account

         paster --plugin=ckan sysadmin add <username> -c /apps/ckan/conf/development.ini